 Food systems work is a wonky term that we tend to use a lot at Wello to categorize specific projects like Farm to School, Farmers Market Incentives and produce box distribution that focus on the power of food to enhance community well-being.
 The word “systems” is important because it’s not simply a lack of nutritious food that’s keeping people from achieving optimal levels of well-being.
 There are policies, practices, power dynamics, and mindsets at play as well.

 To take it a step further, in a recent issue of the Stanford Social Innovation Review, Katherine Milligan, director of the Collective Change Lab, wrote that we must not lose sight of the fact that systems are made up of people and that “purely technical, rational approaches to systems change will not make much of a dent in shifting power or altering our most deeply held beliefs. ”

-That’s why we’re calling this grant project Cultivating Community — because it is focused on co-creating a proactive vision of health for our neighbors.
+That’s why we’re calling this grant project Cultivating Community — because it is focused on co-creating a proactive vision of health with our neighbors.
 By trusting our local resource centers to identify the clients they believe are most likely to benefit from the program, we’re effectively targeting our efforts for maximum impact.
 Resource center partners are also taking the lead in developing the strategies they feel will be most impactful for their clients.